 Are you working day and night with no real satisfaction?
 God intended for us to enjoy our labor.
 Evaluate your core values and passions.
 Take a closer look at where you may have gotten off track.
 Be clear about your life mission; then put the rudder in the water, turn and say, “That’s where I’m going—that’s my target.”

 You may have made mistakes, but we serve a God of second chances.
-Begin to be intentional with your words, actions, and time, and you will discover that you are working smarter, not harder… and loving it.
+Be intentional with your words, actions, and time and you will discover that you are working smarter, not harder…and loving it.